About Kansas House Bill No. 2528

 Nursing Fair Treatment Bill

-Kansas House Bill No. 2528, known as the Nursing Fair Treatment Bill, aims to reform the Kansas Nurse Practice Act (KNPA) and the Kansas State Board of Nursing (KSBN) to ensure fairness, transparency, and accountability in the state’s nursing regulatory system.
+Kansas House Bill No. 2528, known as the Nursing Fair Treatment Bill, aimed to reform the Kansas Nurse Practice Act (KNPA) and the Kansas State Board of Nursing (KSBN) to ensure fairness, transparency, and accountability in the state’s nursing regulatory system.

 The bill was developed from input provided by Kansas nurses, healthcare advocates, and legal advisors who have experienced or observed disproportionate disciplinary actions and procedural irregularities within the current system.

-Its goal is to protect nurses’ rights, maintain high standards of patient care, and restore trust between the nursing profession and the state board responsible for oversight.
+The goal is to protect nurses’ rights, maintain high standards of patient care, and restore trust between the nursing profession and the state board responsible for oversight.

 Goals of the Legislation